 Creating a plan for the First 100 Days of a New CIO

-Obviously creating a plan is an important step to beginning tenure as a leader in any company, but done correctly, this step can become the perfect opportunity to bridge the work you are doing with the IT department at every level with the C-Level executives who are less likely to fully understand the technology.
-Your plan must be fully comprehensive in its ability to shape the IT department, but it needs to be framed in a way (and written in a language) for people who might feel alienated by in-depth discussion of technology.
-Here’s how to create a strong plan that will both get things done and inspire confidence in both the people who run the company and the people who work there, directly and indirectly with technology.
+Creating a high-impact plan is a major step to beginning tenure as a leader in any company.
+A well-thought-out plan is a perfect opportunity to bridge the work you are doing with the IT department and other areas of the business, including the C-suite.
+Your plan must be sufficiently comprehensive in its ability to reshape the IT department, but it should advance the business goals and agenda.
+Here’s how to create a strategic plan that will both get things done and inspire confidence in both the people who run the company and the people who work there, directly and indirectly with technology.

 1. Always Start at the Top

-In order to know where you want to go with the plan, and to put it in terms that will be best understood at your company requires a deep understanding of what the company is about and where the technology department is.
+Tt is essential to know the current state of the technology department before defining a future state.
 This analysis of both of these things should begin before your first day.
 At this time, in addition to regular background information, identify problems that exist in the current IT department.
 From there, the first step in beginning to formulate your plan is to start at the top.
 Everyone has their own ideas of what they’d like to see accomplished, but in creating a mandate and then prioritizing how to put it into effect, the opinion of the people in charge counts the most.
 Start there in the process of creating the mandate.
 Now it’s your turn to interview.
 The people who have hired you did so because of your expertise in technology, and now put that expertise to work, along with that you have gathered about the strengths and weaknesses of the company’s IT department.
 The best way to gather the information you need to know from people who may not have a comprehensive understanding about the company’s technology department is to ask the right questions.
 Here are some examples:

 - What is working for you right now in the technology department?